corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 You could sidestep the issue by using `Mutex`, but then you'd have to lock and unlock it every time you access the counter and you could still run into deadlocks.

-A simpler strategy is to use atomics, which are values that the CPU handles correctly handles -- changes are "atomic" i.e. there can not be a step in-between an operation.
+A simpler strategy is to use atomics, which are values that the CPU correctly handles -- changes are "atomic" i.e. there can not be a step in-between an operation.

 ```rust